yomarguti/codestream/vscode/DEV_README.md

 To format the code as you make changes you can install the [Prettier - Code formatter](https://marketplace.visualstudio.com/items/esbenp.prettier-vscode) extension.

+Add the following to your User Settings to run prettier:

+`"editor.formatOnSave": true,`

 ### Linting

 We use [tslint](https://palantir.github.io/tslint/) for linting our code.
 You can run tslint across the code by calling `npm run lint` from a terminal.
 Warnings from tslint show up in the `Errors and Warnings` quick box and you can navigate to them from inside VS Code.